-A portrait of Brontë made by her brother, Branwell Brontë
+A portrait of Emily Brontë made by her brother, Branwell Brontë

-Emily Jane Brontë (1818 – 1848) was an English novelist and poet who is best known for her only novel Wuthering Heights, now considered a classic of English literature.
-Her sister Charlotte Brontë (1816 – 1855) was the eldest of the three Brontë sisters who survived into adulthood and is most well-known for the novel Jane Eyre, also a classic of English literature.
+Emily Jane Brontë (1818 – 1848) was an English novelist and poet who is best known for her only novel Wuthering Heights, a classic of English literature.
+Her sister Charlotte Brontë (1816 – 1855) was the eldest of the three Brontë sisters who survived into adulthood, and is best known for the novel Jane Eyre, another classic of English literature.
 Anne Brontë (1820 –1849) was the youngest member of the Brontë literary family.
 Her best-known novels are Agnes Grey and The Tenant of Wildfell Hall.

 Together the sisters also published a volume of poetry called Poems by Currer, Ellis and Acton Bell.
 (The pen names of the sisters.)
 In that volume Emily penned a short poem titled “Life.”
-She was in her twenties when it was written and it might be thought of as juvenile, naive, childish or overly optimistic.
+She was in her twenties when it was written, and some might think it juvenile, naive, childish or overly optimistic.